Prof. Francis Ring presenting the Hilary Noakes award to Ms. Claire Richards

-- Attendance of the whole lecture course (two days)
+- Attendance of the whole lecture course (2 days)

-- Passing the examination, consisting of three half hour modules – taken online at regional centres
+- Passing the examination, consisting of three 30 minute modules – taken online at regional centres

 - Successful completion of a portfolio of work demonstrating competence in the candidate’s chosen method of bone densitometry.

 NB.
-Each element of the process has a fee, payable in stages (see Fees).
+Each element of the process has a fee, payable in stages (see Fees section).

 Upon successful completion of all three elements a Certificate of Competence in Bone Densitometry is awarded.